drbulu/drbulu.github.io/_posts/2017-02-18-mysql-intro-part7_basic_tutorial4.md

 This has provided me a good platform to continue growing my SQL skills and given me the confidence to start using SQL to support my future data science endeavours!

+I look forward to being able to use procedures like DB_SNAPSHOT to help me to understand the databases that I will need to analyse and construct in future.

 :smile: :smile: